Creating a More Sustainable Campus, One Office at a Time.

 - What can I put in recycling bins around campus?

-You can recycle any paper that is free of grease or other food waste, including colored and glossy paper like brochures and magazines.
+- Recycle white and colored office paper that is free of grease or other food waste, including glossy paper, cardstock, and paperboard.

 *If you have glass, please bring it to the recycling center (or place it in normal trash bins).
 If placed in campus recycling bins, it can become a cut and safety hazard.